lihe/My_English_learning/README.md

-We never really know a man until you stand in his shoes and walk around in them.|8/13/2020 Create your own life and then go out and live it with absolutely no regrets.|8/16/2020 Nothing in the world can take the place of persistence.|8/18/2020
+We never really know a man until you stand in his shoes and walk around in them.|8/13/2020 Create your own life and then go out and live it with absolutely no regrets.|8/16/2020 Nothing in the world can take the place of persistence.|8/18/2020 Yesterdays's records can keep us from repeating yesterday's mistakes.|8/20/2020

 ## Translation
 Translation|Date